 Wondering if you can tour the Louvre virtually from home?
-Here's my guide on how to take a virtual tour of the Louvre and explore all its must see masterpieces online from home.
+Here's my guide on how to explore all the Louvre's must see masterpieces online from home.

 If you love art, the Louvre is likely on your Paris or museum bucket list.
 The Louvre is the largest, busiest, most visited museum in the world.
 It has 35,000 works of art from the 6th century BC to the 19th century AD.
 It's a sumptuous Renaissance palace itself.

-As you might guess from that description, the Louvre is an intimidating madhouse.
-It's a bacchanalia of crowds, flashes, selfie sticks, and people trying to skip queues and touch the art.
-It can be overwhelming.
+As you might guess from that description, the Louvre can be an intimidating madhouse.
+It’s a bacchanalia of crowds, flashes, selfie sticks, and people trying to skip queues and touch the art.
+It can seem overwhelming.

 Layout of the Louvre